yasenstar/info_zone/articles/US/US_National_Security_Strategy_Nov2025/README.md

 After loading into graph, there will be possibility to retrieve some interested keywords and create certain relevant categories for further analysis.

 And, the node `Regulation` is used for keep adding more variable regulations & laws so that later the cross benchmarking analysis can be expected.

+## Treat this as one good "strategy" document reference

+Here are the structure in the generic manner:

+1. Introduction - What is Our Strategy?
+   1. How Our Old "Strategy" Went Astray?
+   2. The Necessary, Welcome Correction
+2. What Should We Want?
+   1. What Do We Want Overall?
+   2. What Do We Want In and From the EcoSystem?
+3. What are Our Available Means to Get What We Want?
+4. The Strategy Itself
+   1. Principles
+   2. Priorities
+   3. Per Segement Breakdown

 ## Preparation